Shortened timelines and increased accountability for issuing cost claim and review and variance decisions

 In an effort to continue to reduce regulatory burden, the AUC evaluated its procedures and activities to become more efficient in its decision-making process.
 Today's bulletin outlines revised performance targets for our cost claim and review and variance application review processes.
 During a pilot project initiated in the fall of 2020, the AUC was able to achieve a significant, 53 per cent reduction in processing timelines for these applications.

-Setting aggressive performance targets was a key recommendations in the independent Report of the AUC Procedures and Processes Review Committee (also called the Yates report).
+Setting aggressive performance targets was a key recommendation in the independent Report of the AUC Procedures and Processes Review Committee (also called the Yates report).
 These new performance metrics will benefit applicants and interveners with certainty and predictability regarding AUC cost, and stage one review and variance, decisions.

 The AUC is accountable to release decisions in a timely manner, even for complex files, and will be meeting these new timelines in future applications.